curia-gr/curia-gr.github.io/README.md

 - How can LLMs be trained to improve their cultural reasoning skills?

 -> Send abstracts (300 words) to alistair.plum@uni.lu

+Please note that abstract submission is *optional*, and that abstracts will not be published as part of the workshop. <br>

 ## Important Information